ehlesp/smallab-k8s-pve-guide/G006 - Host configuration 04 ~ Removing Proxmox's subscription warning.md

 If you need to undo the change explained before, you have three options to revert it:

 1. Undoing manually the changes you made in the `proxmoxlib.js`file.

-2. Restoring the backup file you created of the file within the `proxmox-widget-toolkit` directory.
+2. Restoring the backup file you created of the file within the `proxmox-widget-toolkit` directory:

     ~~~bash
     $ mv proxmoxlib.js.orig proxmoxlib.js
     ~~~

-3. Reinstall the proxmox-widget-toolkit package from the repository
+3. Reinstall the proxmox-widget-toolkit package from the repository:

     ~~~bash
     $ apt-get install --reinstall proxmox-widget-toolkit